objeck/objeck-lang/core/vm/arch/jit/arm64/README.md

    * ~~Need space to save volatile registers~~
    * Wire up memory manager to work with JIT machine code (assume ARMv7 port)
 * ~~Assign a temporary intermediate register (have registers to spare)~~
-* Support for floating point operations and conversions (assume ARMv7 port)
 * Byte level operations (assume ARMv7 port with new encodings)